WillMeilahn/holbertonschool-simple_shell/README.md

 ### Command Execution

 After receiving a command, **shell** tokenizes it into words using `" "` as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. **Shell** then proceeds with the following actions:
+The first word is considered the command and all remaining words are considered arguments to that command.
+The **shell** then proceeds with the following actions:
-1. If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
-If there exists a builtin by that name, the builtin is invoked.
+1. If the first character of the command is neither a slash (`\`) nor a dot (`.`), the shell searches for it in the list of shell builtins.
+If there exists a built-in by that name, the built-in is invoked.
-2. If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **shellby** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
+2. If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **shell** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
 3. If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.

 ### Exit Status

-**Shell** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+The **shell** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

 If a command is not found, the return status is `127`; if a command is found but is not executable, the return status is 126.